DaniTur/TheGameLabProject/README.md

 # TheGameLabProject

-## 🚀 Experimental Graphics Engine in C++
+## 🗺️ 3D Map Editor in C++
-A learning-focused engine with basic 3D rendering using OpenGL, model loading, scene management, and real-time debugging tools.
+An experimental map editor with simple 3D rendering using OpenGL, model loading, scene management, and real-time debugging tools.
-This is a personal learning project focused on building a minimal graphics engine from scratch in C++.
-The goal is to gain experience with low-level rendering, modern C++ architecture, and modular engine design.
+The purpose of the project is to create a functional editor to design and simulate scenarios, built on top of a custom lightweight engine developed in modern C++.

 ## 🔧 Features